Princess of Sylmar, 24" x 36" canvas

 Collection of Ed & Ina Stanco

 Michelangelo said, "A painting is the best of all the Arts because it 'gives' every moment of every day.
-A favorite book gets read and shelved away; a song stops and acting performance ends in short order.
-A nice painting, however, goes on a wall... and it's there, to be enjoyed, every day... for years.
+A favorite book gets read and shelved away; a song stops and an acting performance ends in short order.
+A nice painting, however, goes on a wall... and it's there, to be enjoyed, every day...and for years.
 Later, they become heirlooms."

 In your home or office, you'll be surprised at how the painting becomes the conversational piece of your collection.
 For some reason, people are drawn to the history, excitement and romance of the Thoroughbred racing game.

 Over the years, many were taken aback to hear the process.
 Like all well-schooled representational artists, I have a distinct and disciplined formula.

 The erroneous assumption is that artist's are born with a certain "gift from God," and can magically turn out paintings without an effort.
 There are certainly abstract artists who work on flights of inspiration, but for a "representational", or "realistic" artist, such as myself, to be spot-on, nothing could be further from the truth.

 My paintings are labor intensive; I affectionately call them enjoyable misery.
 Each is a blend of sound draftsmanship and precise, academic painting techniques.

 I'm a narrative (storytelling) artist, and as such, rely on photographs as a reference tool.
 Most of my work documents riveting and often historical moments in the sport, and many times it includes people.
 As such, it's impossible to not use photos for reference.
 It would be negligent to take liberties with the likenesses of my subject matter - human or horse.
 But this stated, I rarely paint verbatim from a photos.
 I use pictures only for guidance and historical accuracy.

 ~ Anatomy of a Painting ~